If your cat has ingested something toxic, you might need to induce vomiting. Thus, it’s handy to know how to make a cat throw up.

-- Dieffenbachia.
-Also known as dumb cane, this plant can cause burning and swelling of the mouth and throat if ingested.
+- Dieffenbachia: also known as dumb cane, is a plant that can cause burning and swelling of the mouth and throat if ingested.

-- Philodendron.
-These common houseplants can cause burning and swelling of the mouth and throat if ingested.
+- Philodendro: These common houseplants can cause burning and swelling of the mouth and throat if ingested.

-- Aloe vera.
-The gel inside aloe vera leaves can cause cat vomiting and diarrhea if ingested.
+- Aloe vera: The gel inside aloe vera leaves can cause vomiting and diarrhea if ingested.

 If you suspect your cat has ingested a poisonous plant, bring it to your emergency veterinarian immediately.

 Knowing how to make a cat throw up can be an effective way to help them get rid of any ingested toxins or foreign objects.